Sustainability Site

 Initiatives for raising awareness of human rights

-Believing that executive management’s understanding is vital to strengthening human rights measures in the Group, we hold study sessions on human rights for directors of Bandai Namco Holdings.
-We also hold seminars and e-learning on topics, such as sustainability, work-life balance, the LGBT community, and disabilities, for employees to raise awareness of human rights and foster a culture of sustainability within the Group.
+Furthermore, believing that promoting executive management’s understanding is vital to strengthening human rights measures in the Group, we hold study sessions on human rights for directors of Bandai Namco Holdings.
+We also hold seminars and e-learning for employees on topics such as sustainability, work-life balance, the LGBTQ community, and disabilities to raise awareness of human rights and foster a culture of sustainability within the Group.

 Share